ismaelocaramelo/summaries/React.md

 # Why ?

 > It's a f\*\* pain change the Dom as it is.
 The DOM (Document Object Model) is an object-oriented representation of the web page, which can be modified with a scripting language such as JavaScript.
 It's quite expensive manipulating the DOM because is based on a tree structure and make changes continuasly, finding a node in the middle of a web page is of course risky and time consuming.
 No even talk about events, ajax...etc.
-So one of the problem React solves for as is instead of manually find the node to do something React takes care of that in a very declaritive way.
+So one of the problem React solves for us is instead of manually find the node to do something, React takes care of that in a very declaritive way.
 However the DOM api methods are called under the hood.

 ```javascript
 const weirdlist = document.querySelectorAll(".weird");